2025 Year 7 Transition Hub

 An expression of interest for SELP is provided within the form; late enrolments are ineligible to apply.

-If in July 2024 you receive a placement with us but do not receive your welcome email please contact us.
-If you have yet to apply for place with us, please visit the enrolments page of this website to start the application process.
+If you received a placement with us (via the primary school placement process) but have not received your welcome email please contact us.
+If you have yet to apply for place with us, please visit the enrolments page of this website for more about the application process.

 Meet The Junior School Team